Published by Lookforzebras

 2. Employee Communication

-Communication is essential to create a holistic work environment.
-It allows interaction, collaboration, knowledge sharing, and transparency in a team.
-Communication must be two-way, simple, and jargon-free.
-Proper communication can help motivate and provide guidance for employees.
+Effective communication is essential for fostering a holistic work environment.
+It facilitates interaction, collaboration, knowledge sharing, and transparency within a team.
+Moreover, communication should be two-way, simple, and jargon-free.
+When done right, it can motivate employees and provide the guidance they need to succeed.

 Employees, who express their views, share their opinions and ideas are more productive.